xeraa/cms-security/README.md

 * What's a sensible time frame to consider?
 Too long and you're taking long gone code into account, too short and you're not getting the complete picture.
 Let's settle on the years 2010 and 2011.
 * What about modules, especially with Drupal?
 While the security of a CMS also depends on its modules, it's impossible to make a comparable selection.
 Should we try to achieve the same functionality across all systems, should we include the most popular X modules for each project,…?
 * Vulnerabilities per hundred thousand lines of code (LOC^5), rounded to thousands: Which lines do you count?
 HTML or CSS are not or at least less susceptible to security issues, while JavaScript or PHP are far more problematic.
 For simplicity we'll use the overall lines of code and not try to only count a subset or even weigh them.
 * Where do we get the list of vulnerabilities from?
-We're taking the official announcement of each project, specifically: [https://wordpress.org/news/category/security/](https://wordpress.org/news/category/security/), [https://drupal.org/security](https://drupal.org/security), [http://typo3.org/teams/security/security-bulletins/typo3-core/](http://typo3.org/teams/security/security-bulletins/typo3-core/), [http://developer.joomla.org/security/news/](http://developer.joomla.org/security/news/), and [http://www.silverstripe.org/security-releases/](http://www.silverstripe.org/security-releases/)
+We're taking the official announcements of each project, specifically: [https://wordpress.org/news/category/security/](https://wordpress.org/news/category/security/), [https://drupal.org/security](https://drupal.org/security), [http://typo3.org/teams/security/security-bulletins/typo3-core/](http://typo3.org/teams/security/security-bulletins/typo3-core/), [http://developer.joomla.org/security/news/](http://developer.joomla.org/security/news/), and [http://www.silverstripe.org/security-releases/](http://www.silverstripe.org/security-releases/)

 ### Vulnerabilities